DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences

 \subsection{Data Association}

-To match the keypoints in the current frame with the map points, we apply an active matching strategy as proposed in \cite{chli2009active}.
-First, the ORB points are detected in the current frame.
+To match the keypoints in the current frame with the map points, we apply an active matching strategy as proposed in \cite{davison2003real}.
+First, the ORB keypoints are detected in the current frame.
 Next, the camera pose is predicted with a camera motion model as a function of the past camera poses.
-Then, we use the last estimated shape of template and the barycentric coordinates to predict where the map points would be imaged.
+Then, we use the last estimated shape of template and the barycentric coordinates to predict where the map points will be imaged.
 Around the map point prediction, we define a search region.
-We match the query map point with the one with the most similar ORB descriptor inside this search region.
-The similarity is estimated as the Hamming distance between the ORB descriptors.
-The ORB descriptor of the map point is taken from its initialization.
-We apply a threshold on the ORB similarity to definitively accept a match.
+We match the map point with the keypoint with the most similar ORB descriptor inside its search region.
+The similarity is estimated as the Hamming distance between the ORB descriptors, the match is accepted only if it is below a distance threshold.
+The ORB descriptor of the map point is taken from the keypoint of the keyframe where it was initialized.